joelbreit/insta-lose/docs/Tasks.md

 December 2025

+- [x] UI: on the host game screen, show a visualization of the deck and discard pile as stacks of cards
 - [x] UI: replace all emojis with icons
 - [x] Bug: URLs are being cached by browsers, so when you try to join a game, it sometimes goes to old game pages
 - [x] Music: music should not be included at all on non-host screens